mikewacker/annotation-processor-example/README.md

 - Types in this package are `@Value.Immutable` interfaces.
 - Types in this package can easily be created directly.
-- Most types in this package have a corresponding factory class in the `modeler` package.
+- Types in this package have corresponding types in the `modeler` and `generator` packages.

 ### Processing Environment